-I like to study dream research and how it relates to human psychology, and I share my findings in this essay for you to learn with me.
+I like to study dream research and how it relates to human psychology, and I share my findings in this article for you to learn with me.

 We all know it's important to dream for our health and sanity.
 It’s our mind’s way of resolving issues while we sleep.